Creating reusable resources

 For more information, see Styling a control that supports templates.

 Style and control template resources can be selected from the Assets panel and then drawn on the artboard, just like system controls.
-For more information about the controls in the Assets panel, see Choosing and using interactive controls.
+For more information about the controls in the Assets panel, see Assets panel.

 Resources can be created at various levels or scopes in your application.
 The scope where a resource is defined determines where it is available in your application.
 You can define resources at the following scopes: